 Do something creative

 I haven’t dwelled on my perceived mediocrity for a while until this incident, and I think that was because I’ve started blogging.
 For a long time I didn’t really know what to do with myself in the evenings after work, but now as soon as I get back I’m ready to crack on and get another post published.
-I find it exciting and fulfilling, and you can’t get better than that.
+I find it exciting and fulfilling, and that makes me feel more positive about myself.

 Learn something new

-For me, this is all still connected to my blog, as it’s pushed me to learn things that I wouldn’t have otherwise done.
-From improving my SEO knowledge, taking a Pinterest course or just learning how to grow my following on Twitter in a totally organic way, it all makes me feel good about myself – particularly because I know I can use these skills in my marketing career as well.
+Starting this blog has pushed me to learn so many things that I wouldn’t have otherwise done.
+From improving my SEO skills, implementing a Pinterest strategy or just learning how to grow my following on Twitter, it makes me feel good about myself – particularly because I know I can use these skills in my marketing career too.
 It’s much more worthwhile than mindlessly scrolling on my phone every night.

 Discover bloggers who inspire you